 Guidelines for the Year-End Retreat

-- No social courtesies.
+- No unnecessary talking or social courtesies.

 - No unassigned reading.

 - Walk mindfully with hands in shashu (folded with your right hand enveloping your left fist, held at waist level).

 - Keep eyes lowered.